minvws/nl-kat-coordination/docs/source/installation-and-deployment/downgrading.rst

 .. code-block:: sh

-  docker exec -it <container_id> /bin/bash
-  docker exec -it nl-kat-coordination-scheduler-1 /bin/bash
+  docker compose exec <service> /bin/bash docker compose exec scheduler /bin/bash

 3. Now, inside the container we are going to use `alembic` to migrate back to highest the version that is available in your wanted (older) release.